St. Pete Beach was named the No. 1 Beach in America by Tripadvisor in 2021.

 St. Pete Beach

-Home to Tripadvisor’s No. 1 Beach in the U.S. in 2021, this friendly, laid-back beach town is part family destination, part low-key haven for aspiring beach bums.
+This friendly, laid-back beach town in the Tampa Bay area is part family destination, part low-key haven for aspiring beach bums.
 Wherever you are in St. Pete Beach, you’re never far from great spots to eat, drink and shop.

-Take a look at the gorgeous waters and soft white sand lining the coast at one of St. Pete/Clearwater's top resorts.
+Take a look at the gorgeous waters and soft white sand lining the coast at TradeWinds, one of the top resorts on St. Pete Beach.

 Read More About St. Pete BeachLive Webcam (no audio)

-For a splurge, stay at the TradeWinds Island Grand and get access to all of the resort's beachfront amenities including the High Tide Slide, pools, beach cabana, mini-golf, floating loungers and more.
+For a splurge, stay at the RumFish Beach at TradeWinds or Island Grande at TradeWinds and get access to all of the resort's beachfront amenities including the High Tide Slide, pools, beach cabana, beach volleyball, mini-golf, floating loungers and more.

 For a truly laid-back beach day, head to Pass-a-Grille Beach.